SteveBenz/ProgressiveColonizationSystem/README.md

          Maybe we should use the existance of the simple
    10. Make the shinies boost your rep on landing - remember to add checks to make sure Shinies don't actually come from Kerbin
-   11. Add .version to output per guidance: https://github.com/KSP-CKAN/NetKAN/pull/7147
+   11. Add .version to output per guidance: https://github.com/KSP-CKAN/NetKAN/pull/7147 ^-- added the version file, but CKAN doesn't know about it yet.
+Fix it at the next version update.
 3. Things that don't seem worth doing
    1. Integrate with Kerbal Alarm Clock?
    2. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.